jagterberg/jagterberg.github.io/index.md

 Hello!
 I am a PhD student at Johns Hopkins in applied mathematics and statistics, advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 I also work with [Joshua Cape](https://pages.jh.edu/~jcape1/), [Vince Lyzinski](http://people.math.umass.edu/~lyzinski/), and [Youngser Park](http://www.cis.jhu.edu/~parky/).
 I am broadly interested in algorithms and statistical models for networks and random matrices.
-You can read about some of my projects [here](/pages/projects.html).
+You can read about some of my research [here](/pages/research.html).

 I graduated from the University of Wisconsin-Madison in 2017 with my Bachelor of Business Administration in actuarial science and mathematics.
 While there, I was fortunate to be advised by [Margie Rosenberg](https://bus.wisc.edu/faculty/marjorie-rosenberg).